 “Let any one of you who is without sin be the first to throw a stone at her.”
 (John 8:7)

 He gets to the heart of the matter.
 We all have sinned.
 And it doesn’t matter what type it is.

 He offers the good news that because of His sacrifice on the cross, there is no condemnation, and His grace is what gives us the power to be able to “go and sin no more,” living a new life in Him.

 I’m excited to be applying grace to the issue of abortion, because it reveals Jesus in more of His fullness.
 There is no issue, no mistake, no sin that is outside His grace.
 In fact, His grace is the only thing that can break the power of the shame and secrecy that we all are tempted to use to hide our own darkest parts.

 Once we acknowledge His grace and let it freely pour into the darkest areas of our own life, then we can freely pour it out on the dark social issues of our time, including abortion.

 It starts with us.

-Whether we are a pastor, a writer, a philanthropist… a social worker, an at-home mom or a CEO, we can all be part of bringing grace to the abortion issue.
-And we can begin with applying God’s radical grace to our own lives.
+Whether we are a pastor, a writer, a philanthropist, a social worker, an at-home mom or a CEO, we can all be part of bringing grace to the abortion issue.
+And we can begin by applying God’s radical grace to our own lives.